Mónica Fonseca: Early life and career

-Mónica Fonseca begun her career when she was just a child, along with her father Carlos Fonseca Zárate, an environmentalist/civil engineer and economist who was the Deputy Minister of Environment for Colombia.
+Mónica Fonseca began her career when she was just a child, along with her father Carlos Fonseca Zárate, an environmentalist/civil engineer and economist who was the Deputy Minister of Environment for Colombia.
 Always inspired to follow in her father's footsteps, she worked as his assistant in several environmental projects, congresses and conferences.
 Fonseca began her Political Science studies at the Universidad De Los Andes and then she traveled to Maryland, United States, where she continued her studies and worked in an NGO called Environmental Solutions where she was in charge of creating the Spanish digital edition of the encyclopedia of Marine Areas of the Caribbean.

 Along with her friends, she produced fashion shows at age 15 and that is how she began modeling.
 Her first television appearance was for CityTV as a guest host of RadioCity where she covered fashion events for the network.
 From 2001, she worked as a presenter for CityTV in the programs Citynoticias (she presented the entertainment section), RadioCity and CityCápsula.